Ten ways to help someone with anxiety

 People with anxiety are often aware that they’re worrying too much, that they need to try and calm down, or that they are overreacting.
 But telling them this won’t help.
 They already know it and if they could do it, they would.

-If your friend doesn’t want to do something, it might be because they are really struggling with their anxiety.
+If a person with anxiety doesn’t want to do something, it might be because they are really struggling with their anxiety.
 Don’t try to persuade them to change their mind or force them into situations, as this can make them feel worse.

 9. Don’t give up on them

 Don’t disappear.
-Keep up the invitations – even if your friend continually declines or accepts and then cancels later.
+If they are a friend keep up the invitations – even if they continually decline or accept and then cancel later.
 Suggest something that will involve just the two of you.
-Some days are better than others and your friend will feel better for being included.
+Some days are better than others and they will feel better for being included.

 10. Think about how you would like to be helped

-If your friend tells you they are feeling anxious, be aware that they might not know why, or be able to explain.
+If someone with anxiety tells you they are feeling anxious, be aware that they might not know why, or be able to explain.
 Ask if there’s anything you can do to help.
 But also accept their answer if they can’t tell you what’s worrying them in that moment.
 Instead try and empathise with them.
 Think about how you would like to be helped in a situation when you’ve felt upset or anxious.

-The best thing you can do to help your friend is to learn about, and understand, what they’re experiencing.
+The best thing you can do to help those affected with anxiety is to learn about, and understand, what they’re experiencing.
 Be patient and kind, and don’t give up on them – they need you.
 Encourage them to seek help from a medical professional, such as a CBT (cognitive behavioural therapy) therapist, who can help them manage their symptoms.

 If you’re worried about your mental health, our direct access service aims to provide you with the advice, support and treatment you need as quickly as possible.
 You’ll be able to get mental health advice and support usually without the need for a GP referral.
 Learn more today.